ebu/ebu-tt-live-toolkit/docs/source/user_input_producer.rst

 Handover Manager
 ----------------

-To see the UIP in action with a handover node, using the Websocket transport mechanism, follow these steps:
+To see the UIP in action with the Handover Manager node, using the Websocket transport mechanism, follow these steps:

 * Start the Handover Manager: ``ebu-run --admin.conf=ebu_tt_live/examples/config/user_input_producer_handover.json``